How to Find Prospects

 If used correctly, LinkedIn can be a gold mine of prospects.

-Salespeople can join these groups, add to the conversation, and help the community.
-While it wouldn’t be a good idea to go in and sell right off the bat, we can keep these individuals and companies on our list of prospects to keep an eye on.
+Join relevant groups, add to the conversation, and help the community.
+While it wouldn’t be a good idea to go in and sell right off the bat, keep these individuals and companies on your list of prospects to monitor and engage with.

 If you know your ideal buyer persona, you can easily find people who match that criteria with the help of advanced search.
 Whether you search by location, the company they work at, their industry, or language they speak, it's easy to find specific communities of people.
 And if you've already found a company you want to get in touch with, you can search for people at that business to contact.